Frequently Asked Questions About Federal and State Broadband Subsidy Programs

 - The New Hampshire Emergency Broadband Expansion Program was announced in July 2020, and will provide funding of $50 million for the buildout of broadband networks in unserved areas.
 Grant funds must be spent by December 2020.

-Click below for a pdf version of this FAQs:
+For a downloadable pdf version of this FAQs, see below:

 The information provided in this page is not legal advice, and should not be relied on as such.
 The content on these pages is for informational purposes only, and is meant as a starting point on your search for answers to your legal questions.